-Soon after taking office, President Joe Biden began making big changes, including to U.S. immigration policy.
-These actions work to undo some of the most harmful policies passed by the Trump administration—and lay the groundwork for a more just and humane immigration system.
+Soon after taking office, President Joe Biden began making big changes to U.S. immigration policy.
+But while the president has worked to undo some of the most harmful policies passed under his predecessor, more action is urgently needed to stop cruelty against immigrants and build a more just and humane immigration system.

 In January 2019, the Trump administration began implementing its “remain in Mexico” policy, which has forced tens of thousands of asylum seekers to return to Mexico—for an indefinite amount of time—while their claims are processed.
 Officially known as the “Migrant Protection Protocols (MPP),” the policy is a clear violation of both U.S. and international law, putting asylum seekers in further danger.
 Many faced violence, obstacles accessing legal services, and unsanitary conditions amid pandemic.

-On the first day of the Biden administration, the Department of Homeland Security announced it would no longer put new people into this program.
-Biden also issued an executive order requiring a review of MPP.
-Now the administration must work to bring those who are already in the MPP program to the United States to complete their asylum process in safety—and ensure the immigration legal system is prepared to resolve cases humanely and with due process.
+On the first day of the Biden administration, the Department of Homeland Security announced it would no longer put new people into this program, and on June 1, the administration officially terminated MPP.
+About 11,200 people who had been enrolled in the program have been processed into the United States, but many more are still waiting in dangerous conditions.
+The administration must continue to bring all immigrants in the MPP program to the United States to complete their asylum process in safety—and ensure the immigration legal system is prepared to resolve cases humanely and with due process.

 Reuniting families separated at the border